knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

----
-title: "Hello World - Go"
-linkTitle: "Go"
-weight: 1
-type: "docs"
----

 A simple web app written in Go that you can use to test knative eventing.
 It shows how to consume a [CloudEvent](https://cloudevents.io/) in Knative eventing, and optionally how to respond back with another CloudEvent in the http response, using the [Go SDK for CloudEvents](https://github.com/cloudevents/sdk-go)

-We will deploy the app as a [Knative Serving Service](../../../../serving/README.md).
-However, you can also deploy the app as a [K8s Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) along with a [K8s Service](https://kubernetes.io/docs/concepts/services-networking/service/).
+We will deploy the app as a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) along with a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).
+However, you can also deploy the app as a [Knative Serving Service](../../../../serving/README.md).

-Follow the steps below to create the sample code and then deploy the app to your cluster as a [Knative Serving Service](https://knative.dev/docs/serving/).
+Follow the steps below to create the sample code and then deploy the app to your cluster.
 You can also download a working copy of the sample, by running the following commands:

 ```shell